 - Slow Blinking: This non-verbal communication includes relaxed eyes and a slow blink.
 It's equivalent to a calm, loving gaze.

-- Belly Displaying: The ultimate in trusting gestures, a cat’s rollover invites different interactions than a dog’s.
-A cat’s belly skin is thin and highly sensitive, Ingrid Johnson, CCBC, says.
-If their belly is touched or scratched, cats will try to protect their vital organs.
-She suggests always petting or scratching a cat gently along their chin, ears, or head instead of reaching for their belly and breaking their trust.
+- Belly Displaying: A cat's rollover invites different interactions than a dog's but cane be an indicator your kitty wants your attention.
+A cat's belly skin is thin and highly sensitive, Ingrid Johnson, CCBC, says.
+For some cats, showing their belly doesn't mean they want you to pet it, though.
+If their belly is touched or scratched, they may feel the need to protect their vital organs and that may mean they use their claws (ouch!).
+It's for this reason Johnson suggests always petting or scratching a cat gently along their chin, ears, or head instead of reaching for their belly

 - Kneading: Kittens would initially knead their mama's belly while nursing.
 When relaxing, many cats will knead blankets or even your skin as they drift off to sleep.

 In addition to exhibiting the above loving behaviors, a happy cat's body language will show you their trust.
 "Relaxed cats may be laying on their sides or with their paws tucked, their eyes may be softly blinking," Delgado says.
 "Their ears and whiskers will be forward but not 'on alert.'
 You might even hear a purr!"